Bio

 In the UK he’s been a ubiquitous TV star since he first appeared on E4 back in 2001 (here).
 Now he spans every British linear TV channel, streamers and YouTube – with content to suit all tastes.

-It remains to be seen whether this is indicative of another outlet for specials, but December 2025 saw him release a “self-produced show” with a longer length crowd work compilation, Road Kill, on YouTube (here).
-More on his innovative moves below.
+It remains to be seen whether this is indicative of another outlet for specials, but December 2025 saw him release a “self-produced show” with a longer length crowd work compilation, Road Kill, on YouTube (here) and then The End of the World (here).
+The longer special releases are detailed under Other Specials.

 He LOVES his job and regularly enthuses about it (see in this video clip, when he was asked if would ever stop doing stand-up).
 He’s said in the past he would like to “die with his boots on” (aka performing on stage) like his old friend Ian Cognito.